asseternity/browser-text-rpg-wp/readme.md

 ## THE ADVENTURERS / THE CHOSEN ONES
 **These Adventurers are members of the Adventurer's Guild.
 They jobs is to go to towns or wilderness and solve problems.
 They are Victorian vibes Witchers!**

-### Captain [] "Steady" Swift - OVERCONTROLLING / HYPERVIGILANT
+### Captain Petunia "Peculiar" Quirke - OVERCONTROLLING / HYPERVIGILANT
-Female.
+Female with olive skin in her early 40's.
+Duncan.
 Captain.
 Older sister of Char 2.
 Smokes often.
-Grumpy / tired of this shit.
+Believes herself to be caring and **self-sacrificial**, but deep down is bitter, grumpy and tired of this shit.

-### [] Swift - RUNNING AWAY, SEARCHING FOR HAPPINESS AS A FAR AWAY PLACE
+### Snapdragon "Snap" Quirke - RUNNING AWAY, SEARCHING FOR HAPPINESS AS A FAR AWAY PLACE
+Male with long hair and olive skin in his early 30's.
 Male.
-Think himself charming but super anxious inside.
-Constantly moving to run away from responsibilities or chores of the mundane life.
-Wants to move from party to party to not have to deal with literal and metaphorical messes.
+Reyes from MEA.
+Think himself charming but is constantly moving to run away from responsibilities or chores of the mundane life.
+Wants to move from party to party to not have to feel or deal with literal and metaphorical messes.

-### [] Williams - TAKING EVERYTHING AS AN ORDER
+### Lysander Appleby - TAKING EVERYTHING AS AN ORDER
-Nonbinary.
-Quiet and sheepish.
-Thinks about what she needs to do 24/7.
-Remembers everything anyone tells her.
-Loyal without question, which makes her valued, but easy to manipulate.
+Nonbinary with shoulder length red hair and scars in their mid 30's.
+Soldier to the bone, persevering, forgetting about themselves.
+Thinks about what they need to do 24/7.
+Remembers everything anyone tells them.
+Loyal without question.

 ## Alphabet
 A - Aruakh